Streamline Reconciliation Processes with Passport Payments

 As you can see there are discrepancies in revenue and deposits, and with separate providers, there is no full view into what may have happened to offset the amount of revenue processed on that specific day.
 This often leaves finance managers with manual, time consuming work or the need for additional infrastructure/automation tools to tie systems together.

-With an integrated payment processor, like Passport Payments, you have one provider acting as the POS, gateway and merchant processor.
+With an integrated payment processor for parking, like Passport Payments, you have one provider acting as the POS, gateway and merchant processor.
 By reducing the number of handoffs and touch points with 3rd parties, Passport enables speed, accuracy, and transparency in the reconciliation process so that you can sit back and watch the net revenue described in the Payments Reporting flow into your bank account.

-With end-to-end visibility on the status of every transaction, refund and cardholder dispute, as well as all transaction, gateway and merchant processing fees applied, Passport provides a simplistic summary view that clearly describes what you can expect to receive in payment to a specific account.
+With end-to-end visibility on the status of every transaction, refund and cardholder dispute, as well as all transaction, gateway and merchant processing fees applied, Passport’s digital platform provides a simplistic summary view that clearly describes what you can expect to receive in payment to a specific account.
 This eliminates the likelihood of conflicting POS reports and bank statement balances as well as cumbersome manual processes.

 To learn how you can eliminate manual reconciliation processes and find transparency in your parking operations, contact a sales representative today.